erik-salgado/Azure-Networking/README.md

-# Performing Activites on the Nerwork
+# Performing Activites on the Network

-#
+# Azure Resources we'll be working with:
+ - Azure VMs (Windows and Linux [Ubuntu])